sakhnik/arduin-o-punch/doc/DESIGN.md

 Arduino CPU clock is used because there's no real time clock.
 The base station must be configured with the number, actual crypto key.

-* A service card is programmed with the Android app containing station number and marking current timestamp.
+* A service card is programmed with the configurator containing station number and marking current timestamp.
 * A base station configures itself from the service card by assigning itself the next station number and writing the number and current timestamp to the card
-* The service card is read again in the Android app to map base station's clock
-    offset: Tﬆ -> t₁ + ½(t₂ - t₁)
+* The service card is read again in the configurator app to map base station's clock offset: Tﬆ -> t₁ + ½(t₂ - t₁)

 This data should be distributed to perform punch times readout.